24/7 Free consultation

 Injuries You May Suffer Due to Negligent Hotel Security

-Negligent security incidents in hotels can cause injuries from criminal activity or unsafe conditions due to insufficient protective measures.
+Negligent security incidents in hotels can result in injuries caused by criminal activity or unsafe conditions due to inadequate protective measures.
 Here are common injuries that may result:

 Physical Injuries

-- Slip and Fall Injuries During Escapes: Injuries sustained while fleeing dangerous situations, such as poorly maintained stairs or hallways.
+• Slip and Fall Injuries During Escapes: Slip and fall accidents are sustained while fleeing dangerous situations, such as poorly maintained stairs or hallways.

 Psychological Injuries